radishland/radish/README.md

 ```
 To delegate the handling we use `Handler.continue` as above to forward the effect with the potentially modified params.

 This allows many patterns like handlers cooperation, delegation and decoration.
-Handlers can also be used as event listeners to do something orthogonal like logging while forwarding the effect.
+Handlers can also act as event listeners and do something orthogonal like logging while forwarding the effect.

 Summing-up, different handlers for the same effect can be:
 - synchronous / asynchronous